Vivolance/yahoo_search_engine/README.md

-# Google Search Engine API
+# Yahoo Search Engine API

-This repository houses a powerful python API service, able to make google searches on behalf of it's users
+This repository houses a powerful python API service, able to make yahoo searches on behalf of it's users

 It then parses the results and display the top 10 search results and their titles and links.